-But we bet you haven’t yet fully grasped how amazingly important it is to keep your Facebook campaigns optimized.
+We’d be willing to bet that you haven’t yet fully grasped just how important it is to keep your Facebook campaigns optimized.

-From beating the ad fatigue to finding your perfect target audience from among 1.9 billion people, there are lots of reasons to be continuously improving your ad campaigns.
+From beating the ad fatigue to finding your perfect target audience from among 2.20 billion monthly active Facebook users, there are lots of reasons to be continuously improving your ad campaigns.

 1. Beating Facebook Ad FatigueFacebook ad fatigue is every social media marketer’s scary nightmare.